mbhadracant/LoLTwitchLive/README.md

 # LoLTwitchLive
-Chrome extension which adds UI to a twitch stream page showing players information on the current game the streamer is playing
+Chrome extension which shows rank, runes, masteries, summoner spells, champions, keystones of all players in the live game a twitch streamer is playing.

 ### Prerequisites Installed
 * Mongo DB